Lyle Myran (1942 - 2020) - Obituary

 A Celebration of Life will be held from 2-4:00 PM Saturday, October 10, 2020 at the Minnehaha Funeral Home, Baltic.
-Masks are requested.
+Masked are requested.

 Lyle was born on November 26, 1942 in Alpena, South Dakota to Melvin and Ida (Johnson) Myran.
 After they moved to Baltic, Lyle graduated from Baltic High School and then joined the South Dakota Air Guard.
 During that time, he worked in the John Morrell's Print Shop, Wilson Freight Office and finally at IBM for thirty years.
 He then retired and after getting bored he worked part time for AAA Travel for 15 years.